 acr_values

 OPTIONAL.
 Requested Authentication Context Class Reference values.
-Space-separated string that specifies the acr values that the Authorization Server MUST use for processing requests from this Client.
+Space-separated string that specifies the acr values that the Authorization Server is being requested to use for processing this authentication request, with the values appearing in order of preference.

 claims

 OPTIONAL.
 This parameter is used to request that specific Claims be returned.
 The value is a JSON object listing the requested Claims.